-Current assets, excluding cash and cash equivalents, increased \$23.6 million and current liabilities increased \$25.4 million in fiscal year 2022 driven primarily by business and revenue growth, resulting in a \$(1.8) million decrease in working capital, net (defined as current assets, excluding cash and cash equivalents, minus current liabilities) from \$(39.5) million as of December 31, 2021 to \$(41.3) million as of December 31, 2022.
+Current assets, excluding cash and cash equivalents, increased \$69.1 million and current liabilities, excluding current maturities of debt, increased \$74.5 in fiscal year 2023, resulting in a \$(5.4) million decline in working capital, net (defined as current assets, excluding cash and cash equivalents, minus current liabilities, excluding current maturities of debt) from \$(32.3) million as of December 31, 2022 to \$(37.7) million as of December 31, 2023.
 We strive to maintain a negative working capital cycle driven by shorter days sales outstanding as compared to days payable outstanding in an effort to collect money at a faster rate than paying bills to facilitate business growth.